 Among the ancient miracles, so-called, the alleged resurrection of certain dead persons is perhaps regarded as the most mysterious and questionable.
 If, however, the reanimation of corporeal forms from which life had departed, was and is a fact, we shall do nothing to discredit the same by attempting to naturalize this seeming miracle.
 I shall not undertake to prove that the dead may be raised, either by electricity, magnetism, or any other natural agent; or, indeed that any organized body was ever restored to life after decomposition had commenced.
 It is rather my object to show that in cases of suspended animation, the involuntary action of the organs has often been restored by accident, and by a wise use of natural means.
-Some of the cases recorded in the Scriptures were obviously examples of this
+Some of the cases recorded in the Scriptures were obviously examples of this kind.
+That the alleged facts were actual occurrences, the writer has no doubt; but it is not so clear that dissolution was complete in any given example.
+If only the visible indications of life were suspended, we may be authorized to conclude that the appropriate use of natural means might have sufficed to arrest the process of dissolution, and to delay the spirit's final departure.
+Let us bring the Biblical examples to trial by this principle of interpretation.
+In the second Book of Kings, it is alleged that Elisha raised a child from the dead ; but the experiment was made only a few hours after the suspension of the vital functions.
+We may therefore suppose, that the transition was not complete when the prophet arrived, and that he intuitively, or by a clairvovant vision, perceived that certain natural means would restore life.
+In the text it is stated, in substance, that he stretched himself on the inanimate body, taking the hands in his own, and putting his mouth to the mouth of the child ; that the flesh waxed warm, the child sneezed and opened its eyes.

-See Christian Family Annual, for an account of his experience.
+&lt;sup>1See Christian Family Annual, for an account of his experience.